tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

 - **Sunny**

     Removing PBFT is already planned, possibly in the next version.
-There's still quite a lot of PBFT-related content in this version, so it's scheduled for the next one.
+There's still quite a lot of PBFT-related code in this version, so the removal is scheduled for the next one.

 - **Brown**